Caltech: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 Need-Aware: What It Means for You#

-But do not let this stop you from applying.
-Caltech admits international students who need full funding every year.
-About 10% of their student body is international.
-If you are a strong applicant — especially in math and science — apply regardless of how much aid you need.
+But do not let this stop you from applying if you're an exceptional STEM candidate.
+Caltech admits international students who need full funding every year, and about 10% of its student body is international.
+Just build a balanced list of 8–15 schools alongside it.

 Transfer Students#

-Caltech accepts transfer students, but does NOT guarantee to meet 100% of demonstrated financial need for international transfer students.
-If you are a transfer student looking for schools that cover full need, check my course: Full Scholarships for International Transfer Students
+Caltech accepts transfer students, but offers ZERO financial aid or scholarships to international transfers — need-based or merit.
+Non-U.S. transfers must sign an International Financial Aid Statement of Intent confirming they can fully self-fund the entire cost of attendance.
+If you need funding at Caltech, the freshman route is your only route.
+If you are a transfer student looking for schools that actually cover full need, check my course: Full Scholarships for International Transfer Students

 Transfer admission to Caltech is also extraordinarily competitive: